China Railways DFH mainline locomotives: Dongfanghong 4

 The Qishuyan Ziyang Diesel locomotive works manufactured six locomotives of type DFH4 between 1969 and 1981.
 The first unit was produced in 1969 with an overall 5000 hp machine with twin engine and hydraulic transmission.
 Two 4500 hp machines were produced in 1971 and 1974.
-Between 1975 and 1981 the Ziyang plant investigated the manufacture of further locomotives using the 12V200ZJ engine.
+Between 1975 and 1981 the CRRC Ziyang plant investigated the manufacture of further locomotives using the 12V200ZJ engine.

 Preserved locomotives

 One unit, locomotive number DFH1 4290 is an exhibit at the Beijing China Railway Museum, all other units have been destroyed except DFH1 4222 which is believed to be at the locomotive museum in Shenyang.
 The Beijing museum also stores DFH3 0009.